hipe/tmx/basic/doc/issues/027-the-normalization-narrative.md

+(EDIT: this document is less fresh than [#fi-012] and has yet to be reconciled with the larger narrative that document is part of. (at writing [#045] holds this same classification.) however (again as with [#same] with respect to [#same~2]) there might be enough non-overlap of ideas for these documents to co-exist peacefully; however we should at least add references in the remote larger narrative back to this one.

+one more related note, probably only one of these documents should exploit the cheeky "the new normal" as a section heading, and it should probably not be this one.)

 (we cram two different doc-nodes in here for now with the intention of one day assimilating the older one into the newer one.)